Measuring Outcomes of Activity in Intensive Care (MOSAIC)

 Biospecimen Retention: Samples With DNA

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.

-- in a medical or surgical ICUs at Vanderbilt University Medical Center, and
+- in a medical or surgical ICU at Vanderbilt University Medical Center or The Ohio State University Medical Center, and

-Patients who live further than 200 miles from Nashville and who do not regularly visit the Nashville area.
+- Patients who live further than 200 miles from an enrolling center and who do not regularly visit the area.